Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation: 2-cocycles parameterize 4-simplex weights

 \begin{theorem} For the cocycle~$\omega$ given by~\eqref{1:c}, a corresponding 4-simplex Grassmann weight is given by \eqref{gg}, \eqref{Phi}, with the following quantities~$\varphi_{ijk}$, thought of as entries~$F_{ij}$ of matrix~\eqref{F}:

 \end{theorem}

-Recall that other weights can be obtained using the (continuous) transformations~\eqref{AFA}, corresponding to~\eqref{renorm}, and discrete transformations corresponding to~\eqref{interc} (explicit formulas for the latter transformations can also be written out, but we do not give them here).
+Recall that other weights corresponding to the same cocycle~$\omega$ can be obtained using the continuous transformations~\eqref{AFA}, corresponding to~\eqref{renorm}, and discrete transformations corresponding to~\eqref{interc} (explicit formulas for the latter transformations can also be written out, but we do not give them here).